 - The Grant Development and Proposal Writing Certificates will take you 7 weeks to complete the Grant Development: State and Foundation Proposals certificate and 7 weeks to complete the Advanced Grant Development: Federal Proposals certificate.

 - The Social Impact Measurement Certificate is 8 weeks long.

-- The Certificate in Nonprofit Executive Leadership (7 courses) takes 6 months to complete.
+- The Certificate in Nonprofit Executive Leadership (7 courses) takes up to 8 months to complete, depending on course scheduling.

 Do I have to take the courses in a specific order?

-- The Nonprofit Management Certificate, Nonprofit Operations & Program Impact, Fundraising & Sustainable Financial Management, and the Nonprofit Marketing and Strategic Communications Certificate, allow you to take all the courses in any order.
-The remaining certificate programs must be taken in the order they are listed.
+- The Nonprofit Management Certificate, Nonprofit Operations & Program Impact, Fundraising & Sustainable Financial Management, and the Nonprofit Marketing and Strategic Communications Certificate, allow you to take required courses in any order that is convenient for you.

 Do I need to take all of the courses in a certificate program?